 - Your DNA Family / DNA Relative Finder

 Headquartered in Israel, the MyHeritageDNA test is most popular in European countries.
-Like AncestryDNA, MyHeritage also started business before the advent of at-home DNA testing.
-Starting in the 2010s, MyHeritage offered some of the first software available for building a family tree.
-With its first DNA test kits, the company was able to integrate DNA results with family trees.
-With a subscription, you can also get access to MyHeritage’s large database of historical records - including records from European countries that cannot be found in the Ancestry database.
-While MyHeritage has a slightly smaller userbase than Ancestry or 23andMe, they are typically much better users trying to find recent European relatives.
+Like AncestryDNA, MyHeritage also started business before the advent of at-home DNA testing kits.
+Starting in the 2010s, MyHeritage offered one of the first software available for building a family tree.
+With its first genetic DNA testing kits, the company was able to integrate DNA results with family trees.
+With a subscription, you can also get access to MyHeritage’s large database of historical records – including records from European countries that cannot be found in the Ancestry database.
+While MyHeritage has a slightly smaller user base than Ancestry or 23andMe, they are typically much better users trying to find recent European relatives.

 $49 Holiday Specials, Free for DNA upload

 >4 million users

 - Ethnic groups and geographic regions you originate from